patternfly/patternfly-quickstarts/packages/module/patternfly-docs/content/extensions/quick-starts/examples/about.md

 source: about
 ---
 # About
-The **@patternfly/quickstarts** extension is made up of two parts: `Quick starts` and `In App Documentation` product documentation tools.
+The **@patternfly/quickstarts** extension is made up of two parts: `Quick starts` and `in-app documentation` product documentation tools.

 ## Full live demo application
-A live demo of **Quick starts and In App Documentation** can be found [here](https://quickstarts.netlify.app/), or view the [demo code](https://github.com/patternfly/patternfly-quickstarts/tree/main/packages/dev).
+A live demo of **quick starts and in-app Documentation** can be found [here](https://quickstarts.netlify.app/), or view the [demo code](https://github.com/patternfly/patternfly-quickstarts/tree/main/packages/dev).

 A few key concepts are outlined below.

 ## Quick starts
 A `Quick start` is a set of step-by-step instructions and tasks presented in a side panel embedded in a product’s UI.
-Quick starts can help users get started with a product, and they often provide guidance around installation and setup.
+Quick starts can help users get started with a product, and they often guide installation and setup.

 Each task in a quick start has multiple steps, and each quick start has multiple tasks.
 The outcome of the quick start includes the artifacts or state needed to successfully use the product, specific features, or add-ons.